 The lead up to World War 1

 The Austro-Hungarians declared war on 28th July.
-This was followed on 1st of August by Germany declaring war on Russia.
-France was committed by treaty to come to the aid of Russia and Germany recognising this declared war on France on 3rd of August.
+This was followed on the 1st of August by Germany declaring war on Russia.
+France was committed by treaty to come to the aid of Russia and Germany recognizing this declared war on France on the 3rd of August.
 The Germans immediately attacked France by invading Belgium.
-Great Britain was by a treaty signed in 1839, honour bound to protect the independence of Belgium and thereby declared war on Germany on the 4th of August.
+Great Britain was by a treaty signed in 1839, honor bound to protect the independence of Belgium and thereby declared war on Germany on the 4th of August.

 Ireland on the brink of Civil War